 - For those traveling by air, make sure you check the guidelines given by your airline.
 The whiskey must be in a closed container and under the permissible quantity allowed.

-- When traveling by car, make sure your bottles are closed, and you do not consume while driving.
+- When traveling by car, make sure your bottles are closed.

-- To be safer, you can bubble wrap the bottle or store it in a protector bag.
+- You can bubble wrap the bottle or store it in a protector bag to be safer.